anatrini/performance_rnn_torch/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Purpose

 The implementation of this model is part of the educational activities conducted during the Artificial Models for Music Creativity class at Hochschule für Musik und Theater Hamburg, held during the Winter Semester 2023/2024.
-For more context and resources related to the class, please refer to the class repository [https://github.com/anatrini/Artificial-Models-Music-Creativity]
+For more context and resources related to the class, please refer to the class repository https://github.com/anatrini/Artificial-Models-Music-Creativity

 This model is not implemented in the official way!

 Noteworthy edits from the original fork includes:

 - PyTorch 2 Implementation: This version of Performance RNN has been upgraded to PyTorch 2, harnessing the latest advancements in the framework.

 - GPU Calculation Support: The model seamlessly supports GPU calculations, allowing for faster and more efficient processing, especially on Mac OS platforms.

-- Configurable Batch Number and Early Stopping: New config file has been introduced, empowering users to easily set batch numbers and enable early stopping during model training.
+- Configurable batch number, early stopping and model's performance visualization and logging.
+New config file has been introduced, empowering users to easily set batch numbers and enable early stopping during model training.

-- Use as a Module: The entire project can be utilized as a module, providing flexibility for integration into larger projects or workflows.

 ## Installation